7 August 2021

-This summer school focuses on the interaction between healthcare research, education and business.
-The program focuses on the impact of data: using real-life use-cases to develop prevention-based products for improved health systems.
-Making them more efficient, accessible and value-providing.
+This e-Health summer school focuses on the interaction between healthcare research, education and business.
+Based on real-life use-cases, participants will develop products for improved health systems, in order to make them more efficient, accessible and value-providing.

-The participants will gain knowledge of the specificities of healthcare data industry, and can define the current barriers for using data for personalized prevention.
-In 2 weeks, the teams have developed real-life data product prototypes, which help to detect diseases or suggest prevention behaviour tips for patients.
-Participants will experience first-hand how innovation works in the unique market of health care.
+Participants will have a first-hand experience of how innovation works in the unique market of healthcare.
 Business ideas generated during the summer school may also inspire the partner organizations to pursue further development towards products and services.

-Local healthcare institutions will contribute business cases and data to give a starting point for the idea development.
-Representatives of medical centres and institutions, biobank, insurance, doctors and nurses will be supervising the students’ work and contribute their expertise.
-A number of organizations will be able to provide their input including public and private health organizations.
+Local healthcare institutions will contribute business cases to give a starting point for the idea development.
+Representatives of medical centres and institutions, insurance, doctors and nurses will be supervising the participants' work and contribute their expertise.

 We welcome all qualified participants interested in digital innovation and entrepreneurship: Business professionals, bachelor’s degree students, master’s degree students, and doctoral students from any university and industry.